 - What are some of the key terms in the debate?
 Who are some of the main people in the debate?

-- How is the controversy significant for your field?
-How has the controversy affected your field?
+- How is the controversy significant for your community?
+How has the controversy affected your community?

 - Generally speaking, what are some of the ways people have responded to the controversy?
 What are some of the main positions in the debate?